Features

 The system integrates hardware and software components for efficient data capture, processing, and execution of smart device commands:

-- The MPU6050 sensor captures motion data from wrist movements.
+- The MPU6050 sensor captures motion data from wrist movements on the wearable.

-- Recognized gestures are sent as MQTT commands to AWS IoT Core, which triggers actions on connected devices like lights, sockets, and door locks.
+- Recognized gestures are published as MQTT messages to AWS IoT Core.

 Key Features